A Receding Horizon Approach for Simultaneous Active Learning and Control using Gaussian Processes: Inroduction

 In this paper, we presents a Receding Horizon Active Learning and Control (RHALC) problem for dynamical systems using the GP regressions.
 The presented problem formulation covers both the dual control problem in \cite{alpcan2015information} and the problem for experiment design in \cite{buisson2020actively}.
 However, instead of approximate information-gain metrics, we take the \emph{exact} conditional differential entropy of multi-step GP predictions into account.
-The resulting optimization problem involving the GP dynamics and the log determinants of posterior covariance matrices is thus non-convex and highly complex that may prevent the success of any general-purpose non-linear programming solvers.
-To overcome this challenge, in this work we apply the Successive Convex Programming (SCP) method \cite{mao2017successive} to efficiently address the problem by performing the first-order approximations of the GP means and the GP posterior covariance matrices.
+The resulting optimization problem involving the GP dynamics and the log determinants of posterior covariance matrices is thus non-convex and highly complex that may prevent the success of any non-linear programming solvers.
+To overcome this challenge, we apply the Sequential Convex Programming (SCP) method \cite{mao2017successive} to efficiently address the problem by performing the first-order approximations of the GP means and the GP posterior covariance matrices.
 The effectiveness of the proposed method is validated by simulations of an autonomous racing car example.
-The results on trajectory tracking control performance of the racing car and prediction accuracy of the learned models show that the active learning term can improve data quality for model learning in both offline learning (experiment design) and simultaneous learning and control.
+The results on trajectory tracking control performance of the racing car and prediction accuracy of the learned models show that the active learning can improve data quality for model learning in both offline learning (experiment design) and simultaneous learning and control.
 In addition, the reported fast computation time of the SCP algorithm demonstrates its capability for real-time implementation.

 The remainder of this paper is organized as follows.
 The RHALC problem formulation is introduced in Section~\ref{sec:problem}.
 Section~\ref{sec:algorithm} provides SCP algorithm, while the simulation results are reported and discussed in Section~\ref{sec:simulation}.
-Finally, Section~\ref{sec:conclusion} concludes the paper with a summary and future directions.
+Finally, Section~\ref{sec:conclusion} concludes the paper.